Hong Kong 12: October

 On October 2, a few Hong Kong supporters hiked for two hours to reach the top of Lion Rock, a symbolic Hong Kong mountain top, to showcase a "Save 12" neon-light sign.

-This message 「望天滅中共還我十二」roughly translates to "Pray to God that Chinese Communism be annihilated so the 12 can safely return to us" was put out on October 13, 2020, in Kwun Tong.
+This message 「望天滅中共還我十二」roughly translates to "Wishing for the heavens to annihilate the CCP, return our 12." was put out on October 13, 2020, in Kwun Tong.

 On October 7, a vertical protest banner was unfurled on Kowloon Peak with the phrase "Unlawful Detainment; Release the 12" (「禁錮無理 釋放12子」).

 A virtual rally by the "Save 12 Hong Kong Youths" concern group on October 25, livestreamed over Facebook, had almost 320,000 viewers joining.
 In his opening statement, activist Owen Chow suggested that Hong Kong authorities had conspired with their mainland counterparts to send Hongkongers to China.
-Previously on October 6, the city's Chief Executive Carrie Lam had ruled out any involvement by Hong Kong police in the interception.
+Previously on October 6, he city's Chief Executive Carrie Lam had ruled out any involvement by Hong Kong police in the interception.

 Hong Kong district councillors and activist group Student Politicism have been holding street booths to raise awareness of the detainment.
 On October 27 police fined and ticketed several people at a street booth in Tsuen Wan, and on December 2 police arrested the same group at a booth in Mong Kok, citing "disorderly conduct".

 In addition to holding street booths in the city, on October 27 it was also discovered that the words "FREE HK SAVE 12" were painted on the helicopter pad of Tai Mei Tuk country park.

 November

 At the one-year anniversary memorial of Siege of the Hong Kong Polytechnic University and the Siege of the Chinese University of Hong Kong, Hong Kong citizens put together a "SAVE 12" sign using locks on a wired fence outside of Polytechnic University.
 The locks have the 12 presumed detainees' names and messages such as "send them home" written on them.

-During Chinese University's graduation ceremony graduates displayed a giant "SAVE 12 HK" black banner on school building.
+During Chinese University's graduation ceremony graduates displayed a giant "SAVE 12 HK" black banner on the school building.
 They also hold cards with "SAVE12" and released black balloons with the words "SAVE12".

-On November 30, the 100th day of detention, League of Social Democrats held street booths and petitions for two days in Causeway Bay.
+On November 30, the 100th day of detention, the League of Social Democrats (LSD) held street booths and petitions for two days in Causeway Bay.
 They also marched to the Central post office with their "SAVE 12" signage and postcards written by citizens. and Amnesty International also posted a statement urging China to release the 12 detainees.
 At night, Hong Kong citizens raised a neon-light "SAVE 12" sign on Lion Rock to show their support and continue to bring awareness.

 December

-On December 10, also known as international Human Rights Day, chairman and vice-chairman of pro-democracy League of Social Democrats protested outside of Chinese Liaison office, chanting "Save 12" and holding signs.
+On December 10, also known as International Human Rights Day, the chairman and vice-chairman of LSD protested outside of the Chinese Liaison Office, chanting "Save 12" and holding signs.

-Hong Kong activists and supporters in London held a "one year commemoration" of the university sieges on December 12.
+Hong Kong activists and supporters in London held a "one-year commemoration" of the university sieges on December 12.
 Many participants held "SAVE12HKYOUTHS" signs and folded origami boats to bring awareness of the detainment.